David-Marsh/MG/README.md

 Non-players are also placed into world space in a simular way of hashing points on a grid.
 ## UI
 A user interface is implemented to provide a heads up display of information while playing.
 This is all done in a manner that follows consepts of controls that are placed on forms in the style of visual studio.
 Extending a base control provides a flexiable solution with a low cost to develop with fast performance.
 Even the minimap is an extention of the base control.

+Looking around for icons to use with menus the best option was to use something that already existed and was free.
+Microsoft includes [Segoe MDL2 Assets icons](https://docs.microsoft.com/en-us/windows/uwp/design/style/segoe-ui-symbol-font#using-the-icons) with windows 10 so it turns out to be a good solution.
 ## Aim
 Its nothing new but aiming at where the target is going to be instead of where the target is makes a big diference.
-Looking around for a while without finding anything just right I copied the method from here http://wiki.unity3d.com/index.php?title=Calculating_Lead_For_Projectiles and revised it to work without unity.
+Looking around for a while without finding anything just right I copied the method from here [Calculating Lead For Projectiles](http://wiki.unity3d.com/index.php?title=Calculating_Lead_For_Projectiles) and revised it to work without unity.